 Tom Parke is Director of Software Solutions for Berry Consultants.
 Tom’s passion and experience has been software for adaptive clinical trials.
 Prior to joining Berry Consultants, he was Head of Clinical Trial Solutions for Tessella Ltd. While at Tessella for nearly 20 years, he managed the development and running of the software system to support Pfizer’s ASTIN Stroke trial, and has setup multiple software systems to support different aspects of many adaptive clinical trials, mostly designed by Berry Consultants.
 In parallel, he managed projects to develop clinical trial simulators, first with Pfizer, then Wyeth, before acting as the expert advisor and reviewer to the joint development of FACTS with Berry Consultants.
 Prior to working at Tessella, he worked for Inmos, Imperial Software Technology, and Praxis on compilers, operating systems and real time control systems.
 He graduated with a Joint First Class Honours in Math and Computer Science from Bristol University in 1979.

-Melanie Quintana is a Statistical Scientist for Berry Consultants.
-She earned her Ph.D. in Statistics from Duke University in 2010.
-Afterwards she pursued a Postdoc in Biostatistics at The University of Southern California.
-While at Duke and USC, she has worked closely with collaborators within multiple large studies and consortiums around the nation to develop and implement analytical strategies to assess genetic risk factors for various complex diseases.
-These collaborations have sparked and continue to fuel her interests in developing Bayesian methods for high-dimensional genetic applications.
+Melanie Quintana is currently a Senior Statistical Scientist at Berry Consultants, where she specializes in designing Bayesian adaptive clinical trials across a wide range of therapeutic areas.
+Her work includes numerous examples in designing platform trials and clinical trials in rare and progressive disease with a focus on developing models of disease progression to design better and more powerful clinical trials.
+Before joining Berry Consultants, she earned her Ph.D. in Statistics from Duke University and went on to pursue a Postdoc in Biostatistics at The University of Southern California.
+While at Duke and USC, she worked closely with collaborators within multiple large studies and consortiums around the nation to develop and implement analytical strategies to assess genetic risk factors for various complex diseases.
+These collaborations sparked and continue to fuel her interests in developing Bayesian approaches for complex clinical questions.